rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/2-1-ordered-doctree-order.md

 ```

 In general, embedding the child order of a doctree into its node order will
-first turn the node tree into a non-tree graph such that each non-first child
+first turn the doctree into a non-tree graph such that each non-first child
 has two parent nodes.
 A subsequent transitive reduction will then drop the
 edges between a former non-first child and its former parent node.